rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ### Workshop

-In this workshop, you'll install, configure and secure your mariadb server.
+In this workshop, you will install, configure, and secure your mariadb server.

 #### Task 1 : Installation